Tom Hornsey

-Tom Hornsey (born 17 February 1989) is a former Australian-born punter.
-Hornsey was the Ray Guy Award winner in 2013, recognized as the best college football punter in America.
+Tom Hornsey (born 17 February 1989) is an Australian-born former football punter who played college football for the Memphis Tigers, where he won the Ray Guy Award in 2013.

 Australian rules football

 Hornsey is from Geelong, Victoria, Australia.
 He played Australian rules football, and played in the championship of the Geelong Football League.
 In 2008, he was listed on the roster of the Geelong VFL Football Club of the VFL.